 Ex-NFLer Will Take Pot Decriminalization Bid To High Court

-Law360 (January 21, 2020, 4:43 PM EST) -- A group of cannabis patients led by a former NFL player told the Second Circuit they will take their gambit to decriminalize marijuana to the U.S. Supreme Court, saying that fighting the drug's designation as a controlled substance through administrative means could be disastrous for patients.
+By Jack Queen (January 21, 2020, 4:43 PM EST) -- A group of cannabis patients led by a former NFL player told the Second Circuit they will take their gambit to decriminalize marijuana to the U.S. Supreme Court, saying that fighting the drug's designation as a controlled substance through administrative means could be disastrous for patients.

 The patients, including former Super Bowl champion defensive end Marvin Washington, said in a letter Friday that a prior Second Circuit order directing them to ask the U.S. Drug Enforcement Administration to change marijuana's status as an illegal drug would likely make matters worse, potentially exposing patients to oppressive federal regulations.
 The patients said this left...

 Stay ahead of the curve

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.

 Create custom alerts for specific article and case topics and so much more!